martinsumner/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 If objects change; they are updated, deleted or they expire due to TTL - then bitcask must perform infrequent `merge` operations to update files so that replaced objects no longer consume space on disk.
 Bitcask does not orchestrate merge operations so that they do not coincide, and the merge operations may have a significant impact on cluster performance when they are initiated.

-If storing mutable objects in Bitcask, then it is important to configure merge windows, windows in which merges are permitted to take place such that either:
+If storing mutable objects in bitcask, then it is important to configure merge windows, windows in which merges are permitted to take place such that either:

 - merges take place at different times on different nodes (or locations) so that only a single replica for each partition is impacted by a concurrent merge;
 - merges take place outside of peak hours of database usage.

 When testing the potential throughput of a bitcask-backed Riak database it is important to test with appropriate levels of mutation, and a realistic configuration of the bitcask merge window.

 For information on configuring bitcask merge see the `bitbask.merge` sections [within the bitcask schema file](https://github.com/OpenRiak/bitcask/blob/openriak-3.2/priv/bitcask.schema).

 ### leveled compaction high/low hour